APACTestDrive/CloudNative_AppDev/README.md

 [Click Here to Lab 200: Import Your Code](200-IMPORTlab.md)

-## 300: Create Continuous Integration and Continuous Delivery Pipeline in Oracle Developer Cloud Service
+## 300: Automating Your Build and Deployment in Developer Cloud Service

 [Click Here to Lab 300: Create CI/CD Pipeline in DevCS](300-DEVCSlab.md)